svoop/rodbot/README.md

 The `loops` method must returns an array of callables (e.g. a Proc or Method) which will be called when this relay service is started.
 The loops must trap the `INT` signal.

-Proactive messsages require other parts of Rodbot to forward a message directly.
+Proactive messages require other parts of Rodbot to forward a message directly.
 To do so, the relay has to implement a TCP socket.
 This socket must bind to the IP and port you get from the `bind` method which returns an array like `["localhost", 7201]`.

 For an example, take a look at the [:matrix plugin](https://github.com/svoop/rodbot/tree/main/lib/rodbot/plugins/matrix).